← Back to 史記

 退

-In Duke Xiang's seventh year, stars fell on Song's earth like rain, descending together with the rain; Six pheasants retreated and flew—the wind was violent.
+In Duke Xiang's seventh year, stars fell over Song like rain, descending together with the rain.
+Six yi birds were blown backward in flight, for the wind was violent.

 32